uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * This is what makes your project different from the other teams, so be sure to show it off!
     * We don't really need to see the Django admin panel.
 * Federation
-    * Walkthroughnstrate your working connection with other team(s).
+    * Walk through your working connection with other team(s).

 Guide for a good presentation: